 Total revenue decreased \$776 million, or 3%, from a year ago primarily attributable to significantly lower Total trading revenue.
 The impact of the stronger Canadian dollar which reduced revenue by an estimated \$1.2 billion and lower securitization gains also contributed to the decrease.
 These factors were partially offset by solid volume growth in our Canadian banking businesses, higher average fee-based client assets and higher transaction volumes in our wealth management businesses, strong growth in our investment banking businesses, and higher insurance-related revenue.
-Certain market and credit related losses this year were significantly lower than our market environment-related losses in the prior year.
-For a discussion on market environment-related losses, refer to the Economic market and regulatory review and outlook section.
+Certain market and credit related losses this year were significantly lower than our market environment-related losses, refer to the Economic market and regulatory review and outlook section.